Shell joins Qatar's LNG expansion mega-project | Headlines

 Shell joins Qatar's LNG expansion mega-project

 In all, the expansion plan includes six LNG trains that will ramp up Qatar's liquefaction capacity to 126 million tonnes per annum (mtpa) from 77 by 2027.
-On Tuesday Kaabi said any more buyers entering into the North Field East expansion would have to offer prices "above market price".
+QatarEnergy is in talks with several buyers from around the world that are eager to enter into the project, but no final decision has been made yet, Kaabi said.

 - Country: